-Telegram is a messaging application with over 500 million monthly active users, being one of the 10 most downloaded apps in the world.
-The software can be used in many devices at the same time, with lots of features and customization options for its desktop, mobile and browser versions.
+Telegram is a messaging application with over 500 million monthly active users, one of the ten most downloaded apps in the world.
+The software can be used on many devices simultaneously, with many features and customization options for its desktop, mobile, and browser versions.

-Being a direct competitor of WhatsApp, Signal and other instant messaging services, Telegram is notable for its bots, stickers and channels, which provide users with lots of options for customization and interactions.
+Being a direct competitor of WhatsApp, Signal, and other instant messaging services, Telegram is notable for its bots, stickers, and channels, providing users with many customization options and interactions.

 It was founded in 2013 by Axel Neff and the brothers Nikolai and Pavel Durov, some of the minds behind the social network VK.

-Besides the messaging app, the group have also launched its own cryptocurrency operation and its advertising platform connected in the same platform.
+Besides the messaging app, the group has also launched its cryptocurrency operation and its advertising platform connected to the same platform.

 Telegram is available on iOS, Android, macOS, Windows and Linux.
 There’s also Telegram Web, which is a browser-based version that most modern web browsers support.

 And Telegram X, an alternative client for mobile users.
 All those versions can be logged in the same account and even sync with the Telegram cloud services at the same time.